ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Consoled by this resolution, she was the better able to bear her husband's incivility; though it was very mortifying to know that her neighbours might all see Mr. Bingley, in consequence of it, before they did.
-As the day of his arrival drew near,--
+As the day of his arrival drew near, --

 "I begin to be sorry that he comes at all," said Jane to her sister.
 "It would be nothing; I could see him with perfect indifference, but I can